bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

 but it won't be directly accessible from the outside world.
 (The outside world could connect via a SOCKS proxy or whatnot.)

-The documentation about BigchainDB Server :any:`Configuration Settings` has a section about how to set ``server.bind`` so as to make the HTTP API publicly accessible.
+The documentation about BigchainDB Server :doc:`Configuration Settings <server-reference/configuration>` has a section about how to set ``server.bind`` so as to make the HTTP API publicly accessible.